Updated: Aug 29

 It’s extremely easy to start from seed.
 We recommend that you sow it directly into the soil.
 To maximize your harvest, try successive sowings about 3 to 4 weeks apart, but be sure to start early enough for your plants to mature before warm weather hits.

 Varieties suitable for North Texas

 Kale is a hardy plant and many types of kale may be grown in North Texas.
-The most popular varieties we sell at Marshall Grain include Dinosaur, Dwarf Blue, and Siberian.
+The most popular varieties we sell at Marshall Grain Co. include Dinosaur, Dwarf Blue, and Siberian.
 Some gardeners enjoy buying a Kale blend, which provides them with a variety of colors and flavors.